 There are stories of successful businesses starting based on an entrepreneur’s hunch or a mere chance that they took.
 While these success stories do indeed happen, and can be inspiring, in general aspiring business owners should rely on data and facts to run a company in the modern age.
-Statistics on small businesses can offer insight on various topics, such as surviving the difficult first year in business, managing a labor shortage, and maintaining cash flow.
+Statistical facts about businesses businesses can offer insight on various topics, such as surviving the difficult first year in business, managing a labor shortage, and maintaining cash flow.
 By relying on hard facts, an entrepreneur may enter the business world with open and eyes and controlled expectations.
 This balanced, measured outlook is more likely to result in sustainable success.

-That said, it can be difficult to identify the most reliable and important facts amidst all the noise and nonsense on the internet.
+That said, it can be difficult to identify facts about businesses amidst all the noise and nonsense on the internet.
 A quick Google can bring up seemingly legitimate business facts, but some of these sources may not provide accurate, up-to-date information.

-This article will provide aspiring business owners with the latest facts and trends related to running small businesses in the United States.
-Specifically, we will review ten important facts that every entrepreneur should know.
+This article will provide aspiring business owners with the facts about small business and trends related to running small businesses in the United States as follows:

-The harsh reality is that it is difficult for small businesses to survive long-term.
-Most owners of small to medium-sized businesses therefore have legitimate concerns about making their company stable enough to survive over many years.
+The fact about businesses is that it is difficult for small businesses to survive long-term.
+Most owners of small to medium-sized businesses, therefore, have legitimate concerns about making their company stable enough to survive over many years.

 For this reason, it is important for small business owners to plan for the long-term.
 While it is tempting to focus on surviving in the short-term, certain practices can risk the health of the company long-term.
 For instance, it might not be wise to pour all of one’s resources into a venture in the first few months.
 Without the proper planning and caution, a business may burn bright in the beginning, then fade away as money and resources run out.

-In the United States, approximately 40% of family businesses last through a second generation.
+In the United States, approximately 40% of family survive through a second generation.
 However, this number drops down to a meager 13% when it comes to passing the business onto a third generation.
 Only 3% of family-owned businesses survive into a fourth generation or beyond.